teamstarter/gsg-documentation/content/03_advancedConfiguration.md

 ---
 title: 'Advanced configuration'
 metaTitle: 'Advanced configuration'
-metaDescription: 'Here we descripbe the advanced configurations of graphql-sequelize-generator'
+metaDescription: 'Here we describe the advanced configurations of graphql-sequelize-generator'
 ---
 # Advanced configuration
 ## Here is a sum-up of everything you can configure in a model declaration: